bigchaindb/js-bigchaindb-driver/docs/source/usage.rst

 This example guides you through creating and transferring an asset.
-We walk through the code explaining its use, some pieces are left out because they have no real use (e.g. defenition of global variable) *Full working code* can be found at the bottom of this document.
+We walk through the code explaining its use, some pieces are left out because they have no real use (e.g. definition of global variable) *Full working code* can be found at the bottom of this document.
 The following code are just snippets.

 Getting Started
 ---------------
-We begin by creating an object of BigchainDB driver:
+We begin by importing the BigchainDB driver:

 .. code-block:: js